 - Tuition and Fees 2013-2014

-- After the 2013-14 academic year, tuition for students enrolled in the Joint Master of Social Work program will be billed at a rate different from the regular tuition for graduate programs at North Carolina A&T. The Master of Social Work program is managed jointly by North Carolina A&T and the University of North Carolina Greensboro.
-The tuition rate for this program will be adjusted to match the tuition at UNCG.
+- After the 2013-14 academic year, tuition for students enrolled in the Joint Master of Social Work program will be billed at a higher rate than the regular tuition for graduate programs.
 Students and applicants and advised to contact the Treasurer's office or website for more information.

 Fellowships & Assistantships